 Hecla Island in Hecla/Grindstone Provincial Park is an expansive and stunning natural area, characterised by frozen lakes and snow-covered forests with rugged limestone cliffs hugging the edge of Lake Winnipeg.
 It’s a place where the frigid winds of winter give way to breathtaking landscapes and the promise of adventure lingers around every corner.

 Located just under 2 hours from Winnipeg, Hecla Island has proven itself to be a destination in its own right.
 Whether you’re road tripping across Manitoba or looking for a getaway, the park has plenty to offer – especially on a crisp winter’s day.
-We were excited to head back to Hecla Island for a jam-packed two day winter trip, with the area always amazing us with its awe-inspiring beauty.
+We were excited to head back to Hecla Island for a jam-packed two day winter trip, with the area always amazing us with its natural beauty.

 In this guide, we’ll cover the best winter activities to do on Hecla Island, including snowshoeing, cross-country skiing and ice-fishing.
 We’ll also provide tips on where to stay and what to eat, so you can make the most of your winter adventure on Hecla Island in Hecla/Grindstone Provincial Park